Academic collaboration, practical experience and job opportunities

 In addition to the internal supervision you receive at NTNU, we encourage partners to provide at least 20 hours of external supervision / follow-up through a master's thesis.
 Unless otherwise agreed upon, the student holds the copyright to his/her thesis or project assignment.

-If you collaborate with an organization in the Trondheim region, you can get a refund for travel and other expenses.
+If you collaborate with an external partner, you might get a refund for travel and other expenses.
 Read more about the travel scholarship.

 As a student you have ample opportunity to get involved in various work, both paid and unpaid.
 Many students have supervised professional training as a mandatory or optional part of their education.
 Many do this as summer work.
 Others travel abroad.
 This gives valuable professional experience and network before you finish your degree.